conraid/SlackBuilds/README.md

 ## Repository for Slackware Current packages

-Repository contains everything (SlackBuild script, slack-desc file, plus all possible patch) you'll need when you want to build the packages yourself.
+Each directory contains everything (SlackBuild script, slack-desc file, plus all possible patch) you'll need when you want to build the packages yourself.

 To *make package from slackbuild* do